nishchitbh/k-means-compressor/readme.md

-Certainly!
-Here's a `README.md` file for the provided code:

 # Image Compression using K-Means Clustering

 This Python script implements image compression using the K-Means clustering algorithm.
 It takes an input image and reduces the number of unique colors (clusters) in the image, thus compressing the image while preserving its visual content.